devbaji/vue3-google-login/documentation/README.md

 > :information_source: If the user closes the One Tap prompt manually, the One Tap prompt will be suppressed, see [here](https://developers.google.com/identity/gsi/web/guides/features#exponential_cooldown) for more info

-Here is an image showing One Tap prompt
+Here is an image showing the Google One Tap prompt in action:

 <p align="center">
   <img
     src="https://devbaji.github.io/vue3-google-login/images/one-tap-prompt.gif"
+    alt="Google One Tap Login Prompt Demo"
   >
 </p>